New Study Investigates Effective Dental Treatments

 One group took a single dose of 10 mg of CBD.
 Another group took a single dose of 20 mg of CBD.
 The third group took a placebo.
 The participants were monitored for three hours after taking the oral solutions.
 The measures for effectiveness were dental soreness improvement, how quickly relief occurred, the maximum relief experienced, changes in bite force, and mood changes.

 Given the positive results, a larger phase three trial is planned.
-It will pursue getting FDA approval for Epidiolex or other pure CBD solutions for managing dental distress.
+It will pursue getting FDA approval for Epidiolex or other pure CBD solutions for managing dental discomfort.
 Since dental discomfort is usually treated first with medications, lead study author Vanessa Chrepa wrote, “Dental patients who cannot receive NSAIDs or acetaminophen due to underlying medical conditions or allergies have no alternatives to avoid opioid prescriptions…” She also wrote,

 “Our results indicate that a single dose of CBD is as potent as current analgesic regimens…”